 3.1.
-The Rector decides the case if the case was reported to the Rector, or if the Rector has decided to take over the consideration of the case altogether due to exceptional circumstances.
-In all other cases, the line manager in charge decides the case.
-If it is certain that a case reported cannot or will not result in a student being expelled from the University, the case will normally be referred back to the line manager in charge for consideration.
+The Rector decides the case if the case was reported to the Rector or if the Rector has decided to take over the case in its entirety due to exceptional circumstances.
+In all other cases, the relevant manager decides the case.
+If it is certain that a reported case cannot or will not result in a student being expelled from the university, the case will normally be referred back to the relevant manager for consideration.

-In the following, the person who decides the case will be referred to as the ‘competent authority’.
+In the following, the person deciding the case is referred to as the ‘competent authority.’

 What are the requirements for the decision?

 3.2.
-Sanctions in accordance with the disciplinary rules can only be imposed on a student if the competent authority finds that it has been proved that the student has in actual fact displayed conduct which is covered by the disciplinary rules and which is in conflict with the rules.
+Sanctions in accordance with the disciplinary rules can only be imposed on a student if the competent authority finds that it has been proven that the student has in actual fact displayed conduct that is covered by the disciplinary rules and that is in conflict with the rules.

 3.3.
-Moreover, the consideration of the case and the decision must comply with the requirements deriving from administrative law, including the following in particular:
+In addition, the review of the case and the decision must comply with the requirements deriving from administrative law, particularly as follows:

-- Consultation of parties involved: If the student is deemed not to be aware that the competent authority holds certain information on the facts of the case, no decision may be made until such information has been disclosed to the student and the student has been allowed an opportunity to prepare a statement within a time limit of at least one week.
-This only applies, however, if the information is to the detriment of the student and of considerable significance to the determination of the case.
-In addition, there are certain exceptions to the obligation to carry out consultation of parties involved; see section 19 of the Danish Public Administration Act (Forvaltningsloven).
+- Consultation procedure: If the student is deemed not to be aware that the competent authority possesses certain information on the facts of the case, no decision may be made until such information has been disclosed to the student and the student has been allowed an opportunity to prepare a statement within a period of at least one week.
+However, this applies only if the information is detrimental to the student and of considerable significance to the determination of the case.
+In addition, there are certain exceptions to the obligation to consult the parties (see section 19 of the Danish Public Administration Act).

-- Grounds: If sanctions are imposed on the student and the decision is provided in writing, the grounds for the decision must be stated.
-The grounds must include a) reference to section 13 (see sections 14-18) of the disciplinary rules, b) a statement of the main considerations underlying the actual decision, and c) a brief account of the information on the facts of the case considered of considerable significance to the decision made.
-If the decision is not provided in writing, the student may within a time limit of 14 days demand that the grounds for the decision be provided in writing.
+- Grounds: If sanctions are imposed on the student and the decision thus is detrimental to the student, the grounds for the decision must be stated.
+The grounds must include (a) a reference to section 14 of the disciplinary rules (see sections 15-19, (b) a statement on the main considerations underlying the actual decision, and (c) a brief account of the information on the facts of case found to be of considerable significance for the decision.

-- Appeal guidelines: If sanctions are imposed on the student, appeal guidelines must be provided, specifying the appellate body and describing the appeals procedure, including any time limit.
-An example of appeal guidelines is provided under item 5.1.
-These are updated in the University’s standardised appeals guidelines (available in the AAU Handbook).
+- Appeal guidelines: If sanctions are imposed on the student, an appeal guidelines must be provided specifying the appellate body and describing the appeals procedure.
+An example of appeal guidelines is provided in item 5.1.
+These are updated in the university's standardised appeals guidelines (available in the AAU Handbook).

-- Good administrative practice: Under this heading, it is emphasised that, during the entire consideration of the case, the administration must treat the student in a polite and professional manner.
+- Good administrative practice: It is emphasised that the administration must treat the student in a polite and professional manner during the entire consideration of the case.

 Sanctions and special measures